Shade (character): Possible futures

-During the Starman story arc "Stars, My Destination" Jack is thrown by a shadowy corridor created by a future Shade across time and space into a future where Shade's powers overtake him due to a disease that Culp had infected him with during their final battle.
-His shadow begins expanding into the universe and threatens areas protected by the Legion.
+During the Starman story arc "Stars, My Destination", Jack Knight is thrown by a shadowy corridor created by a future Shade across time and space into a future where Shade's powers overtake him due to a disease that Culp had infected him with during their final battle.
+His shadow begins expanding into the universe and threatens areas protected by the Legion of Super-Heroes.
 Rescuing him, the future Shade explains how Jack may be able to stop it from ever happening by using his cosmic rod on him in the past.
 He later opens another time portal to allow Jack to journey across time again to reach his destination, Throneworld.
-In the final issue of Starman, Jack apparently is able to stop the disease before it has the chance to affect Shade; whether this actually changes the future is never revealed.

 Starman Annual #1 shows a possible future for Shade as the protector of a Utopian planet thousands of years from the present.
 As with the current Shade, he enjoys telling tales of his past.
 The planet's technology and possibly the planet itself seemed to be made almost entirely out of Cosmic Rod technology inspired by Starman and his legacy.

 Powers and abilities

-Shade is, at present, one of the best, if not the ultimate, channeler of the power of the Shadowlands, which is a quasi-sentient, extra-dimensional mass of malleable darkness.
+Shade can channel the power of the Shadowlands, which is a partially sentient, extra-dimensional mass of malleable darkness.
 He can use it for many effects, both as an absence of light and a solid substance: he can summon and control "demons", project as shields and conjure areas of complete darkness, create all kinds of constructs out of shadows, transport himself and others through it over great distances, and can use it as a prison dimension.
 The darkness itself can be dispelled by sufficiently bright blasts of light or energy.
 Eventually, his experience with the shadows allows him to create corridors through time.
 The shadows have also granted Shade agelessness and immortality.
 Dr. Fate once remarked that even the Spectre would have serious difficulty dealing with the Shade, possibly due to the origin of his powers (the former realm of a divine entity on par with God).
 He is heavily resistant to damage, as seen when a demolition bomb falls on him, leaving him only slightly dazed.
 Even with his heart torn out of his chest by Black Lantern David Knight, he remained alive and unable to die.

-His only weakness (if it can be called such) is the fact that if he loses his shadow, he becomes vulnerable.
+His only weakness is that if he loses his shadow, he becomes vulnerable.
 However, this can only occur if a survivor from the same event in 1838 drains him of it, or in the event of a light strong enough to completely surround him to the point that he is unable to cast a shadow.
 Prometheus was briefly able to stun Shade with a brief burst of light.